ibm-cloud-docs/sap/sap-power-virtual-server-ha-vsi.md

        For `CLOUD_REGION`, note the second word in the hostname in the private endpoint URL of the specific location.
        For example, sites *syd04* and *syd05* map to *au-syd*.

-1. For information on how to obtain the *Service ID API key*, see [Creating a Custom Role, Service ID, and API key in {{site.data.keyword.cloud_notm}}](/docs/sap?topic=sap-ha-vsi#ha-vsi-create-service-id).
-   The *apikey* object in the downloaded API key file provides the API key for the `APIKEY` variable.
 1. Log in to [Workspaces - {{site.data.keyword.powerSys_notm}}](https://cloud.ibm.com/power/workspaces){: external}.
-1. The list contains the name and CRN of the workspaces.
+   The list contains the name and CRN of the workspaces.

    Locate your **Workspace**, or both workspaces for a multizone region deployment.
    Click **Copy** next to the CRN and paste it into a temporary document.